 HPLC-ECD (Electrochemical Detection) Fundamentals

-Electrochemical (EC) detection (ECD) coupled with HPLC is a powerful tool for the detection of neurotransmitters, environmental assessment, and for the detection of phenole compounds from food samples.
-Various neurotransmitters are detectable such as norepinephrine, dopamine, serotonin, glutamate, GABA, acetylcholine, as well as others.
-The sample matrix is wide spread, including but not limited to: microdialysis samples, tissue, cell lysate, cell culture medium, blood plasma, and more.
+Electrochemical (EC) detection (ECD) coupled with HPLC is a powerful tool for the detection of neurotransmitters, environmental assessment, and for the detection of phenol compounds from food samples.
+Various neurotransmitters are detectable.
+Such as norepinephrine, dopamine, serotonin, glutamate, GABA, acetylcholine, as well as others.
+The sample matrix is widespread.
+Including but not limited to microdialysis samples, tissue, cell lysate, cell culture medium, blood plasma, and more.

-- Analytes are separated on a specific analytical column.
+- Separate analytes on a specific analytical column.

 - The resultant current is directly proportional to the concentration of the analyte.